What is Lendroid?

 Lendroid is compatible with any ERC20-based token.
 This gives the margin trader a high level of flexibility with respect to the nature of collateral he can deposit against a loan.
 A Margin Trader is free to deposit not just one kind of collateral in a token of his choice, but multiple kinds of ERC20-based tokens at the same time, in the same margin account.
 In what is envisioned as a community-driven governance model, the protocol will add or remove support for a token based on the current volatility of the token.

-Analogous to the Maker from the 0x protocol, the lender broadcasts the loan-offer to all decentralized exchanges (off-chain action).
+The lender broadcasts the loan-offer to all decentralized exchanges (off-chain action, analogous to a Maker order from the 0x protocol).
 The lender deposits the funds into the Funding Account of the Lendroid Smart Contract System.
 To lubricate the inherent processes, the lender deposits some LST (Lendroid Support Token) meant for the Relayer at the end of the loan period.
 Some he deposits for the Wrangler in the event that it was he who identified the Margin Account at liquidation level and helped close the loan.
 The LSTs required for these processes are locked in at the time of initiation.
 If there is not enough LST for these processes, the loan is not initialized.

 On Lendroid, the Margin Trader enjoys leveraged lending in a uniquely decentralized environment.
 A Margin Trader can avail a loan through his Relayer.
 Offers are signed by the respective Lenders who made them are available with the Relayer.
 He avails the loan, deposits collateral and engages in margin trading/short selling.
 He opens a margin account, within which he is free to change positions or add collateral (if the health of the margin account dips).
 He can withdraw his collateral or liquidate his Margin Account when there are no loans owed.